Chrome

 This

-test called the Cutting Test will require
+test called the Cutting Test will

-scrape the metal on the inside of the hole.
-I say scrape,
+very carefully scrape the metal on the inside of the

-but more like take a fine cutting sample.
-You will know
+hole.
+I say scrape, but more like take a fine cutting

-right away if you see brass.
+sample.
+You will know right away if you see brass.

 I